 Her book publications include Women Writing Crime Fiction, 1860-1880: Fourteen American, British and Australian Authors (Jefferson, NC: McFarland & Co., 2012) and A Reader’s Guide to Essential Criticism: Crime and Detective Fiction (Basingstoke: Palgrave Macmillan, forthcoming 2015).

 Her most recent peer-reviewed book chapters and journal articles include:

-- ‘The Crime Thriller’, in Critical Insights: The American Thriller, ed.
+‘The Crime Thriller in Context’, in Critical Insights: The American Thriller, ed.
 Gary Hoppenstand (Ipswich, MA: Salem Press, 2014)

-- ‘The Imprint in Print: Tattoos, Women, and Crime Narratives’, in New Perspectives on Detective Fiction: Mystery, Magnified eds.
+‘Mapping the Mark: Tattoos, Crime Fiction, and Gendered Cartographies’, in New Perspectives on Detective Fiction: Mystery, Magnified ed.
 Casey Cothran and Mercy Cannon (Oxford and New York: Routledge.
 Routledge Interdisciplinary Perspectives on Literature Series.
 Forthcoming 2015)

 ‘Ngaio Marsh’, in 100 British Crime Writers, ed.
 Esme Miskimmin (Basingstoke: Palgrave, 2015)